CZ-NIC/fred-docs/README.md

 Domains](https://fred.nic.cz), the domain name registry software developed by CZ.NIC.

-The documentation contains 5 essential publications:
+The documentation contains the following publications:

 * Features,
 * Concepts,
 * Architecture Description,
 * Administration Manual,
-* EPP Reference Manual.
+* EPP Reference Manual,
+* RDAP API Reference.

+The newest edition of the documentation is published at https://fred.nic.cz/documentation.

 ## What is in development

 Parts of the docs which are currently in development by CZ.NIC:

 * registry communications overview,
-* EPP client workflow,
 * multi-server deployment example,
-* billing,
 * audit logging,
-* RDAP API reference,
 * and other minor topics.